You are at: Home » Buy Bitcoin (BTC) » Canada

 6. How many Bitcoin ATMs are there in Canada?

 Only the United States has more Bitcoin ATMs than Canada.
-As of early 2018, there were 707 Bitcoin ATMs in Canada according to CoinATMRadar.
-The majority of these ATMs are located in three major cities: Vancouver has 79, Montreal has 106, and Toronto has 222.
+As of 2024, there are 2,871 Bitcoin ATMs in Canada, according to CoinATMRadar.
+Most of these ATMs are located in six major cities: Vancouver has 212, Montreal has 278, Toronto has 993, Edmonton has 171, Ottawa has 127, and Calgary has 189.

-There are a dozen different operators with varied buy and sell fees.
-Many of these Bitcoin ATMs allow for the purchase of other cryptocurrencies, such as Ethereum and Litecoin.
+There are over three dozen different operators with varied buy and sell fees.
+Many of these Bitcoin ATMs allow the purchasing of other cryptocurrencies, such as Ethereum and Litecoin.

 7. Conclusion

-Despite the bear market, the Canadian Bitcoin community remains healthy and active.
-Awareness and involvement is very high in the country, as evidenced by the Bank of Canada’s study, community activity both on and offline, and the high number of Bitcoin ATMs scattered around the country.
+Despite the ever-fluctuating crypto market, the Canadian Bitcoin community remains healthy and active.
+Awareness and involvement are very high in the country, as evidenced by community activity both online and offline and the high number of Bitcoin ATMs scattered around the country.

 Free Bitcoin Crash Course